leoncantillo/Essential-Lion-Blocks/readme.txt

 = 1.2 =
 * Enabling link to authors' posts.

+= 1.3 =
+*In this update a new property is added in the carousel plugin that allows to use the author's image as the main visible image.
+*In addition a new shortcode is added with which you can print the author image with different styles and dimensional properties.

 == A brief Markdown Example ==

 1. Custom blocks using shortcodes.